All Episodes

 It is pretty scary stuff.

-Alright, here's where we'll plug your book and your tape.
+All right, here's where we'll plug your book and your tape.

-Now, um, you've read a book called You Can Live, and you have a videotape that presumably goes into all the things you're talking about, correct?
+Now, you've read a book called You Can Live, and you have a videotape that presumably goes into all the things you're talking about, correct?

-That is correct, Doc.
+That is correct, Dodd.

-How do they get your book and or slash videotape?
+All right, how do they get your book and or slash videotape?

 Well, I would like to give the book away tonight.